 DISCUSSION

-This study assessed the association between SUT completion status and contact with the criminal justice system in Chile, considering any type of contact and contact leading to imprisonment across a 5-years follow-up.
+This study assessed the association between SUT outcome and contact with the criminal justice system in Chile, considering any type of contact and contact leading to imprisonment across a 5-years follow-up.
 Our findings show that achieving SUT completion status is associated with longer time to contact the criminal justice system comparing with dropping-out treatment, suggesting that SUT has a protective effect on criminal involvement that is consistent up to 5 years post treatment.
-Previous research has shown the association between substance use treatment completion status and subsequent health outcomes such as mortality and hospitalisations (Andersson et al., 2019; Decker et al., 2017; Mckay & Weiss, 2001; Olivari et al., 2023; Ruiz-Tagle, 2023).
+Previous research has shown the association between substance use treatment outcome and subsequent health outcomes such as mortality and hospitalisations (Andersson et al., 2019; Decker et al., 2017; Mckay & Weiss, 2001; Olivari et al., 2023; Ruiz-Tagle, 2023).
 Our findings show that treatment completion status is also associated with a reduction of criminal justice contact, confirming the conclusions claimed by few studies with this emphasis in the context of global north (Kaskela & Pitkänen, 2020; Skjærvø et al., 2021).
-More specifically, the current study also corroborates that achieving treatment completion status not just prevent any contact with the criminal justice system, but more importantly, contacts leading to imprisonment (Kaskela & Pitkänen, 2020).
+More specifically, the current study also corroborates that completing treatment may not just prevent any contact with the criminal justice system, but more importantly, contacts leading to imprisonment (Kaskela & Pitkänen, 2020).

 Instead of focusing on the effect of treatment duration or length of stay on criminal justice involvement outcomes (Garnick et al., 2014; Gisev et al., 2019; Havnes et al., 2012; Oliver et al., 2010; Whitten et al., 2023), our work has the peculiarity of focusing on substance use treatment completion, which provides insights regarding the importance of capturing the achievement of individual therapeutic goals as prescribed by professional advice (Zarkin, 2002).
 In terms of the factors associated with completing SUT, our results from the Chilean context show that, in general, older age, higher education attainment, employment, and not having a criminal history are associated with completing SUT, confirming what has been highlighted by international research (Andersson et al., 2019; Brorson et al., 2013; Darke et al., 2012; Edelen et al., 2007; Godinet et al., 2020; Hawkins et al., 2008; Lappan et al., 2019; Lopez-Goñi et al., 2008; Mennis & Stahler, 2016; Mogan & Dennis, 2022; Stafford et al., 2022; Stones & Dennis, 2023; Turan & Yargic, 2012; Zarkin et al., 2002).

 Besides the importance of completing SUT, our work identified that even having some treatment (late dropout) is related to a lower risk of criminal justice contact than having almost no treatment (early drop out).
-This indicates that the individuals can obtain benefits of SUT even if they do not complete treatment, which might have implications for policymaking in terms of enhancing the practices oriented to treatment retention, related to staff rapport and management of peer misbehaviour and improvements to program structure (Lappan et al., 2019; Whitten et al., 2023).
+This indicates that individuals can obtain benefits of SUT even if they do not complete treatment, which might have implications for policymaking in terms of enhancing the practices oriented to treatment retention, related to staff rapport and management of peer misbehaviour and improvements to program structure (Lappan et al., 2019; Whitten et al., 2023).